-Peoples seeks confidential classification for the information on line 44b in the columns "Current Month" (Actual, Estimate, and Difference) and in "Period to Date" (Actual, Estimate, and Difference) for Schedule A-1/MF-AO.
+Peoples seeks confidential classification for the information on line 44b in the columns "Current Month" (Actual, Estimate, and Difference) and in "Period to Date" (Actual, Estimate, Difference) for Schedule A-1/MF-AO.
 Peoples argues that this information is contractual data which, if made public, "would impair the efforts of [Peoples] to contract for goods or service on favorable terms."
-Section 366.093(3)(d), Florida Statutes.
-The information shows the weighted average price Peoples paid its suppliers for the month and period shown.
-Peoples asserts that knowledge of these gas prices could give competitors information which could be used to control the price of gas.
-This is because these suppliers could all quote a particular price (which would in all likelihood would equal or exceed the price Peoples paid), or these suppliers could adhere to the price offered by Peoples' suppliers.
-Even though this information is the weighted average price, suppliers would most probably refuse to sell gas at prices lower than this average price.
-Disclosing the weighted average cost could also keep suppliers from making price concessions.
-The end result of disclosure, Peoples argues, is reasonably likely to be increased gas prices which result in increased rates to Peoples' ratepayers.
-I agree.
+Section 366.093(3)(d), Florida Statutes. information shows the weighted average price Peoples paid its suppliers for the month and period shown.
+Peoples argues that knowledge of these gas prices could give competing suppliers information which could be used to control the price of gas, because these suppliers could all quote a particular price (which would in all likelihood equal or exceed the price Peoples paid), or could adhere to the price offered by Peoples' suppliers.
+Even though this information is the weighted average price, other suppliers would most probably refuse to sell gas at prices lower than this average price.
+Disclosing the weighted average cost could also keep such suppliers from making price concessions.
+The end result of disclosure, Peoples asserts, is reasonably likely to be increased gas prices which result in increased rates to Peoples' ratepayers.

 Peoples also seeks confidential classification of the information on lines 8b and 28b in the columns "Current Month" (Actual, Estimate, and Difference) and in "Period to Date" (Actual, Estimate, and Difference) on Schedule A-1/MF-AO.
-Peoples argues that this information could permit a supplier to determine contractual information which, if made public, "would impair the efforts of [Peoples] to contract for goods or services on favorable terms."
+Peoples argues that this information could permit a supp_ier to determine contractual information which, if made public, "would impair the efforts of [Peoples] to contract for goods or services on favorable terms."
 Section 366.093(3)(d), Florida Statutes.
 The total cost figures on line 8b can be divided by the therms purchased on line 28b to derive the weighted average cost or price on line 44b.
-Thus, the publication of the information on lines 8b and 28b together, or independently, could allow a supplier to derive the purchase price of gas paid by Peoples.
-I agree that the information on lines 8b and 28b is proprietary confidential business information.
+Peoples asserts that the publication of the information on lines 8b and 28b together, or independently, could allow a supplier to derive the purchase price of gas paid by Peoples.

-In addition, Peoples requests confidentiality for lines 1, 2, 6, 8a, 9, 12, 13, 22, 23, 26, 28a, 29, 31, and 32 for the columns "Current Month" (Actual, Estimate, and Difference) and "Period to Date" (Actual, Estimate and Difference) on Schedule A-1/MF-AO.
+In addition, Peoples requests confidentiality for lines 1, 2, 6, 8a, 9, 12, 13a, 22, 23, 26, 28a, 29, 31, and 32a for the columns "Current Month" (Actual, Estimate, and Difference) and "Period to Date" (Actual, Estimate and Difference) on Schedule A-1/MF-AO.

 Peoples argues that disclosure of this information could permit a supplier to determine contractual information which, if made public, "would impair the efforts of [Peoples] to contract for goods or services on favorable terms."
 Section 366.093(3)(d), Florida Statutes.
-The specified data found in the column "Current Month" (Actual, Estimate, and Difference), and in the column "Period to Date" (Actual, Estimate, and Difference), are algebraic functions of the price per therm Peoples paid to its suppliers for The "Total Cost of Gas Purchased" (line 7), "Total gas.
-Transportation Cost" (line 15), "Total Therms Purchased" (line 27), "Total "Transportation Therms" (line 33), "Total Cost of Gas Purchased" (line 43), "Total Cents-Per-Therm Transportation Cost" (line 49), and the PGA factor and true-up, have been disclosed, and Peoples argues that these figures could be used in conjunction with the proprietary information to derive Peoples' purchase price.
-I find the above-mentioned lines to be proprietary confidential business information.
+The specified items are algebraic functions of the price per therm Peoples paid to its suppliers for gas.
+"Total Cost of Gas Purchased" (line 7), "Total Transportation Cost" (line 15), "Total Therms Purchased" (line 27), "Total Transportation Therms" (line 33), "Total Cents-Per-Therm Cost of Gas Purchased" (line 43), "Total Cents-Per-Therm Transportation Cost" (line 49), and the PGA factor and true-up have been disclosed, and Peoples argues that these figures could be used in conjunction with the proprietary information to derive Peoples' purchase price.